The new GED tests began January 2014

 There are a variety of ways for an individual to earn a General Education Development (GED) Certificate or High School Equivalency Diploma (HSED).
 An orientation and intake session must be completed prior to GED/HSED testing.
 Preparation is available through FVTC's Adult Basic Education (ABE) program.

-- If you have completed the First Steps to Success Orientation & Intake Session OR you are transferring from another test site, please contact the Assessment Center at (920) 993-5139 or Assessment@fvtc.edu
+- If you have already met the First Steps to Success orientation requirements or you are transferring from another test site and need to schedule your

 The FVTC Assessment Center is an official GED/HSED testing center that must meet criteria mandated by federal and state regulations.
 The Wisconsin Department of Public Instruction will issue GED Certificates or High School Equivalency Diplomas to adult residents who have not graduated from high school, provided they meet the necessary requirements of the GED/HSED program.